solartracker/smartmontools-arm-static/README.md

    ./smartmontools-arm-static.sh
    ```

    This will build `smartctl` and `smartd` as **statically linked binaries** under `/mmc/sbin`.
-You can copy these binaries directly to your ARM target.
+You can copy these binaries directly to your ARM target device.

 ---

 ## Notes

-- Executable program is located here: `/mmc/sbin/smartctl`.
-Copy it to your target platform.
+- The executable program is located here: `/mmc/sbin/smartctl`.
+Copy it to your target device.
 - The `/mmc` environment is isolated.
 Nothing is installed on the host system, preventing conflicts with existing libraries or programs.
 - Resulting binaries are **fully self-contained** and do not rely on the target system's libraries.
 - Optional: You can update or customize Tomatoware to add packages or new compiler versions, but it is not necessary for building smartmontools.